Utah Administrative Code

 (i) another organization.

-(12) "Expired registration" means a project or salesperson registration that may not be used to market interests because the holder of the registration failed to renew it by or before the expiration date.
+(12) "Expired registration" means a project or salesperson registration that may not be used to advertise, offer, or sell interests because the holder of the registration failed to renew it by or before the expiration date.

 (b) consolidation; or